Ilocos Norte under calamity state due to Julian

 READ: Julian is now a super typhoon, says Pagasa

 In the 5 p.m. bulletin of the Philippine Atmospheric, Geophysical and Astronomical Services Administration (Pagasa), the center of the supertyphoon was estimated at 245 kilometers west of Itbayat, Batanes.
-It has a maximum sustained winds of 195 km per hour near the center, and gustiness of up to 240 km/h.
+It has a maximum sustained winds of 195 km per hour near the center and a gustiness of up to 240 km/h.

 Tropical Cyclone Wind Signal No. 1 was raised over Ilocos Norte, Ilocos Sur, La Union, the northern and western portions of Pangasinan, Apayao, Abra, Kalinga, Mountain Province, Ifugao, Benguet, Batanes, Cagayan, including Babuyan Islands, the northern and western portions of Isabela, and the northwestern portion of Nueva Vizcaya.

-According to Pagasa, Julian will move northeastward toward the East China Sea, and is expected to exit the PAR late Thursday or early Friday.
+According to Pagasa, Julian will move northeastward toward the East China Sea and is expected to exit the PAR late Thursday or early Friday.

 The Provincial Disaster Risk Reduction and Management Council (PDRRMC) in Ilocos Norte said about 16,000 families were displaced in the province, with 945 families seeking refuge in evacuation centers.